1. G-d, L-rd, A--noy, Shad--i, Elokim, Kel:

 4. The Kingdom of Judah:

-Ruled by the House of David, this kingdom occupied the southern sector of the country and consisted of the tribes of Judah and Benjamin.
-When the 1st Temple was destroyed, these tribes were exiled to Babylon (II Kings 25:11).
-They returned 70 years later (Ezra 2:64) and remained in Israel until the Romans conquered Jerusalem and exiled them among the nations in 70 C.E.
-Many returned to their homeland in 1947.
+Ruled by the House of David, this kingdom occupied the Southern sector of the country, and consisted of the Tribes of Judah and Benjamin.
+When the First Temple was destroyed, they were exiled to Babylon (II Kings 25:11).
+They returned 70 years later (Ezra 2:64), and remained in Israel until the Romans conquered Jerusalem and exiled them among the nations in 70 C.E.

 5. The Kingdom of Israel:

-This kingdom consisted of 10 tribes - Reuben, Simeon, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Manasseh, and Ephraim.
-They occupied the northern region of the country until they were exiled to Assyria (II Kings 15:29).
-Who and where they are today is a unknown.
+This kingdom consisted of Ten Tribes - Reuben, Simeon, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Manasseh, and Ephraim.
+They occupied the Northern region of the country until they were exiled to Assyria (II Kings 15:29).
+Who and where they are today is unknown.

-The 1st Century Jewish historian and general who defected to the Roman army during its invasion of Jerusalem, he wrote his history of the Jews.
+The first century Jewish historian, and army general who defected to the Roman army during its invasion of Jerusalem.
+He wrote a famous history of the Jews.

 7. Torah / Written Torah / Law:

-The First 5 Books of the Hebrew Bible - Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-They contain the 613 laws given to Moses for the Jewish people.
+The First Five Books of the Hebrew Bible - Genesis, Exodus, Leviticus, Numbers and Deuteronomy.

 8. Oral Tradition:

-The unwritten hidden meanings of letters, words and verses of the Hebrew Bible.
-Also, the laws and customs taught to Moses on Mount Sinai and transmitted orally throughout the generations.
+The unwritten meanings of letters, words and verses in the Hebrew Bible.
+Also, the laws and customs taught to Moses on Mount Sinai, and transmitted orally throughout the generations.